jphong125/stellaapic/Writerside/topics/Stella_V1.md

 Each round can contain several bets, win and refunds of the bets.

 ## Transaction Reference
-Transaction Reference is unique transaction id within Stella system.
+Transaction Reference is unique transaction id within Kyren system.

 Transaction Reference used for bets and wins has to be different. <br/>